 - What are their priorities, goals, concerns and fears?
 We all have different concerns and will pay acute attention to (or hire) those who can alleviate them.
 Present information that will help your target audience reach goals and conquer fears.

 - What is their level of experience?
 An audience with many years of experience needs fewer explanations and background details.
 Write or speak to their level of knowledge and understanding; otherwise, you will quickly lose their attention.

 Answering these questions may require substantial digging and research, but the information will be valuable beyond belief.
 If you are writing an article or participating in an interview with a media outlet, publications often post readership statistics on their websites.
-If you are preparing a speech for a conference or other event, you probably can request audience specifics from event planners.
+If you are preparing a speech for a conference or other event (in-person or remote), you probably can request audience specifics from event planners.